 The patient may feel a gentle vibration at the site of the probe, which generates a vibration wave.

 Ten consecutive measurements will be made at the same location.
 The device will measure the state of the liver globally, as opposed to a biopsy where only a very small sample is measured.

 The faster the wave travels through the liver, the more serious the scarring.
 The test takes about 10 minutes, and the result is delivered immediately at the end.
 It will be a number between 1.5 and 75 kPa.

 The results are immediate and can help doctors decide what to do next – whether treatment is required and what treatment is best for the patient.
 The stiffer the liver the more severe fibrosis.

 Understanding your Liver Scan Score

-If the LiverScan score shows that your liver is becoming scarred – for example that you have severe fibrosis (F3) or cirrhosis (F4) – your doctor have a better chance of persuading your insurance company to cover the new drugs now for your treatment without having to get a biopsy.
+If the LiverScan score shows that your liver is becoming scarred – for example, that you have severe fibrosis (F3) or cirrhosis (F4) – your doctor has a better chance of persuading your insurance company to cover the new drugs now for your treatment without having to get a biopsy.